hellerve/blog/wip/Atoms,_And_Why_Theyre_Useful.md

 #### Footnotes

 <span id="1">1.</span> Admittedly, in many languages you would have some kind
                        of enum type for that.
-I will gloss over this detail for the purposes of this blog post, because admittedly I don’t have as strong a case for the fundamental difference of the two.
+I will leave out this detail for the purposes of this blog post, because admittedly I don’t have as strong a case for the fundamental difference of the two.